bxlab/cmdb-quantbio/resources/syllabi/lab/index.md

 Topics are intergated with the curricula for concurrent core courses in molecular biology and cell biology, with datasets and analysis goals aimed at diverse topics in these fields.
 Examples of such topics include:

   <ul>
-    <li>genome assembly and variant discovery, problems with well-established quantitative theory and upon which a wide array of downstream genomic analyses depend.</li>
+    <li>genome assembly and variant discovery, problems necessary for a wide array of downstream genomic analyses</li>
-    <li>genetic association studies, aimed at uncovering the genetic basis of phenotypic variation for complex traits.</li>
+    <li>genetic association studies, aimed at uncovering the genetic basis of phenotypic variation for complex traits</li>
-    <li>sequence alignment, a long-standing computational challenge that is foundational to evolutionary studies.</li>
+    <li>sequence alignment, a long-standing computational challenge that is foundational to evolutionary studies</li>
-    <li>functional genomic data, such as ChIP-seq, and bisulfite-seq, which provide insight into mechanisms of gene regulation.</li>
+    <li>interpretation of functional genomic data, such as ChIP-seq and bisulfite-seq, which provide insight into mechanisms of gene regulation</li>
-    <li>motif-finding and genome segmentation, methods for deciphering the logic of gene regulation encoded in the DNA sequence and epigenetic modifications.</li>
-    <li>bulk and single-cell RNA-seq, including testing for gene expression responses to varying experimental conditions, changes in gene expression throughout development, and identifying marker genes that are up or downregulated in particular cell lineages.</li>
-    <li>Hi-C data to gain insight into the three-dimensional organization of the genome and its role in gene regulation.</li>
   </ul>